kabanero-io/kabanero-landing/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report for the Kabanero.io website
+name: Bug Report for the Kabanero.io console application
 about: Create a report to help us improve
 title: ''
 labels: ''